Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Partial Ocean-View Room

-These rooms have a balcony with seating for two, a full marble bathroom and the option of a king bed with a sofa bed or crib or two double beds with a rollaway bed or crib.
+Here, you get the option of a king bed with a sofa bed or crib OR two double beds with a rollaway bed or crib.
+A Club version of this room is available.

 Oceanfront Room (My Recent Room — Top Pick)

-Oceanfront Rooms offer guests unobstructed, panoramic ocean views in a colorfully decorated room with Hawaiian decor and a private lanai.
+Oceanfront Rooms offer unobstructed, panoramic ocean views with a private lanai.
 Guests can choose bed options that include a king bed with a sofa bed or crib and two double beds with a rollaway bed or crib.
 The maximum occupancy for these rooms is also four people.

 Prime Corner Oceanfront Room

-Prime Corner Oceanfront Rooms are upper-floor corner rooms offering fantastic views of the surrounding area from the two private balconies.
+Prime Corner Oceanfront Rooms are upper-floor corner rooms with two private balconies that offer fantastic views of the surrounding area.

-The extra-wide, sliding-glass doors open up, allowing gentle breezes in the room, surrounding you with the sounds of ocean waves.
-The room has one king bed and space for a rollaway or crib, with a full marble bathroom.
+The extra-wide sliding-glass doors open, allowing gentle breezes to enter the room and surrounding you with the sounds of ocean waves.
+The room has one king bed and space for a rollaway or crib, and it has a full marble bathroom.
+Truth be told, we don’t have many people book this one.
+There’s no real reason why, but I think they tend to go with Oceanfront or the cool hot tub room below.

 A hot tub on the Deluxe Room patio surrounded by palm trees.